-3.1 Tectonic background
+3.1.
+Tectonic Background

-[24] The Taiwan island is located at the junction between two subduction systems.
-On the east, the Philippine Sea plate (PH) subducts along the Ryukyu subduction system, northward beneath the Eurasian plate (EU).
-On the south, the Philippine Sea plate overrides the crust of the South China Sea at the Manila trench (Fig. 1).
-According to GPS observations, the convergent rate between the northern Luzon volcanic arc (NLA in Fig. 1a), which is located on the Philippine Sea plate, and the southeast Eurasian continental margin is about 8.2 cm/yr with a azimuth of 310° [Yu et al., 1997].
+[26] The island of Taiwan is located at the junction between two subduction systems.
+To the east, the Philippine plate (PH) subducts along the Ryukyu subduction system, northward beneath the Eurasian plate (EU), while to the south, the Philippine plate overrides the crust of the South China Sea at the Manila trench (Figure 1).
+According to GPS observations, the convergent rate between the northern Luzon volcanic arc (NLA in the inset diagram of Figure 1), which is located on the Philippine plate, and the southeast Eurasian continental margin is about 8.2 cm/yr with an azimuth of 310° [Yu et al., 1997].

-[25] The general structural trends of the Taiwan mountain belt show an elongate S-shape.
-As a result of regional compression, the Taiwan island consists of several provinces [Ho, 1986] with a main structural grain that tend approximately along the NNE direction (Fig. 1a).
-From west to east, they are: the Coastal Plain, the Western Foothills, the Hsüehshan Range, the Central Range, and the Coastal Range.
-The Coastal Plain, Western Foothills and Hsüehshan Range in the western Taiwan are composed of thick sequences of Cenozoic shallow-marine siliciclastics.
-The Western Foothills and Hsüehshan Range are deformed by a combination of folds and thrust faults, which trend mainly northeast or north and dip toward the east or southeast [Suppe, 1980; Ho, 1986].
-The basement of Central Range is composed of the pre-Tertiary complex affected by Neogene greenschist facies and higher grades of polyphase Mesozoic-Cenozoic metamorphism.
-East of the Central Range, the Coastal Range is mainly composed of Neogene andesitic volcanic units and associated flyschoid and turbidite sediments, which belongs to the Philippine Sea plate [Ho, 1986] and represents a section of the Luzon arc that is being accreted onto the Eurasian continent (Fig. 1).
+[27] The general structural trends of the Taiwan mountain belt show an elongated S shape.
+As a result of regional compression, the island of Taiwan consists of several provinces [Ho, 1986] with a main structural grain that tends approximately along the NNE direction (see Figure 1 inset), namely, from west to east, the Coastal Plain, the Western Foothills, the Hsüehshan Range, the Central Range, and the Coastal Range.
+The Coastal Plain, Western Foothills and Hsüehshan Range in western Taiwan are composed of thick sequences of Cenozoic shallow marine siliciclastics.
+The Western Foothills and Hsüehshan Range are deformed by a combination of folds and thrust faults, which tend mainly northeast or northward and dip toward the east or southeast [Suppe, 1980; Ho, 1986].
+The basement of the Central Range is composed of the pre-Tertiary complex affected by Neogene greenschist facies and higher grades of polyphase Mesozoic-Cenozoic metamorphism.
+East of the Central Range, the Coastal Range is mainly composed of Neogene andesitic volcanic units and associated flyschoid and turbidite sediments, which belong to the Philippine plate [Ho, 1986] and represent a section of the Luzon arc that is being accreted onto the Eurasian continent (Figure 1).
 It is worthwhile to mention that the suture zone between the eastern Central Range and the Coastal Range, the Longitudinal Valley, is also one of the most active deformation zones in Taiwan [Tsai, 1986; Yu et al., 1997].

-[26] From the distribution of seismicity, Tsai et al. [1977] divided the boundary between the Eurasian and Philippine Sea plates in Taiwan area into three segments.
-Generally, we follow their suggestion, but our division differs because we consider also the regional tectonic background.
-In this study, the Taiwan region is divided into 3 seismotectonic zones; they are: (I) the Western subregion, including the Taiwan Strait, Coastal Plain, the Western Foothills, the Hsüehshan Range and the Central Range; (II) the Northeastern Subregion, i.e., the Ryukyu subduction system; (III) the Southeastern subregion, including the Coastal Range and the Philippine Sea plate (Fig. 1).
+[28] From the distribution of seismicity, Tsai et al. [1997] divided the boundary between the Eurasian and Philippine plates in the Taiwan area into three segments.
+Generally following their suggestion, our division differs in that we also consider the regional tectonic background.
+In this study, the Taiwan area has been divided into five seismotectonic zones, namely, zone I, the Taiwan Strait and Coastal Plain; zone II, the Western Foothills and Hsëhshan Range; zone III, the Central Range; zone IV, the Ryukyu subduction system; and zone V, the Coastal Range and the Philippine plate (Figure 1).